iapyeh/sshscript/syntax.md

 In verbose mode, This string is prefixed to every line when showing a messages of stdout on console.

-Default is 🟩
+Default is 🟩.
+(On powershell, default is “| ”)

 ### os.environ[’VERBOSE_STDERR_PREFIX’]

 In verbose mode, This string is prefixed to every line when showing a messages of stderr on console.

 Default is 🟨.
+(On powershell, default is “- ”)

 ## __main__